ualberta-mueller-group/MCGS/docs/development-notes.md

     - `test_case_winning_moves` winning moves test for `B`, `W`, or `N`

 The `csv_row` represents a single row of output to a `.csv` file.
-Its contents are incrementally filled in (over 4 stages).
+Its contents are incrementally filled in (via helper functions, and over 4 stages).
 Each field is a `std::optional` of some type.
 See `csv_row.h` to see which fields are reqired/truly optional, and which stage they belong to.

 The 4 stages are:
 - `visitor`: field should be filled in by `visitor_generate`.